w3c/web-advertising/support_for_advertising_use_cases.md

  can it be collected contemporaneously with the exposure.
 This means that the vendor conducting the surveys must have some way to know which advertising campaigns individuals have been exposed to in order to ask the right survey questions and to properly aggregate the responses.
-Asynchronous reporting API's may play a part in supporting the audience verification use-case but they are not themselves sufficient, because it's not plausible to ask every potential question about demographics and interests to every respondent.
+Asynchronous reporting APIs may play a part in supporting the audience verification use-case but they are not themselves sufficient, because it's not plausible to ask every potential question about demographics and interests to every respondent.
 So surveys need to be targeted to the relevant groups of advertising-exposed respondents